OpLumina/Bypassing-ESP-IDF-Driver-Restrictions-on-Transmitting-Raw-802.11-Frames/README.md

 ## 2. Overriding the sanity‑check

-To bypass these restrictions, you can wrap the ieee80211_raw_frame_sanity_check to make the restriction pass to your own function, like just returning 0.
+To bypass these restrictions, you can wrap the ieee80211_raw_frame_sanity_check to make the restriction pass to your own function that always returns 0 (allowing the frame to pass the logic check).

 ### 2.1 Stub implementation